-No need to panic.
-You don't have to avoid these foods altogether, but it's a good idea to brush or rinse your mouth thoroughly after enjoying them.
+You can still enjoy these foods, but it's a good idea to brush or rinse your mouth thoroughly afterwards.

 Foods That Prevent Tooth Stains

 Surprise!
 Some common fruits and vegetables scrub your teeth gently while you chew them.
-They also make you produce saliva, which may sound gross but actually neutralizes acid and cleans your mouth.
+They also help you make saliva, which counteracts acid and cleans your mouth.
 Stain-preventing fruits and vegetables include:

 Hard cheeses also give your teeth a scrub.